eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

     Tasks that share the same launch order may be started in parallel, there are no guarantees about the order.

   - **Waiting time**:
-    How many milliseconds eCAL Sys has to wait after starting the task.
+    How many milliseconds eCAL Sys must wait after starting the task.
-    Use this if one of your task needs some time for startup and you don't want other tasks being started during that period.
+    Use this if one of your tasks needs some time for startup and you don't want other tasks being started during that period.

-    Be aware that other tasks sharing the same launch order are still started in parallel. eCAL Sys will shedule the timout after all tasks with the current launch order number have been started.
+    Be aware that other tasks sharing the same launch order are still started in parallel. eCAL Sys will schedule the timeout after all tasks with the current launch order number have been started.

 - **Monitoring**: